krzysztof890/kajke-project/README.md

 # Hello Everyone.

 I am a Polish graduate  from the Kazimierz Wielki University in the field of computer science.
-I created this repository for employers who want review my code.This is my first bigger project and also my diploma work.This is simple web app who allows create surveys.
+I created this repository for employers who want review my code.This is my first bigger project.
+This is simple web app who allows create surveys.
 The application has not been completed yet

 ## Technology:
   - Asp.net core 2.0